 We appreciate that everyone who lives here has something special to contribute, whether it’s musical ability, a passion for cooking, or a penchant for yoga.
 By providing a variety of activities and programs, we create ways to share ourselves with each other and create a Kensington family rich with dimension.

-In addition to staying socially active, you’ll maintain your independence far longer if you’re physically fit and flexible.
+In addition to staying socially active, you’ll maintain your independence in assisted living far longer if you’re physically fit and flexible.
 Exercise is good for your mental health, too.

 Research from the National Institute on Aging found that even people whose brains showed the hallmarks of Alzheimer’s on autopsy had no symptoms of dementia while they were alive.
 The researchers concluded, “Physical activity may promote cognitive resilience, helping offset or mask the negative consequences of neuro-degeneration.”

 What if you feel “too tired” or “too old” to exercise?
 You may be surprised to learn exercise will give you energy!
 It also increases mobility and balance, helps you lose weight, increases lean muscle mass, and reduces chronic conditions — not to mention helping you towards a better night’s sleep.